Refueling and overhaul: Refueling and Complex Overhaul

-Refueling and Complex Overhaul (RCOH) is a process for refueling and upgrading nuclear-powered aircraft carriers in the US Navy.
+Refueling and complex overhaul is a process for refueling and upgrading nuclear-powered aircraft carriers in the US Navy.
 The nuclear reactors that power some aircraft carriers typically use up their nuclear fuel about halfway through their desired 50-year life spans.
 Because carriers can last so long before being retired, they are refueled and refurbished with an RCOH to extend their usable lifetime.
 At the same time a ship is refueled, it is given a complex overhaul in which broken, worn or obsolete parts are repaired or replaced and systems are modernized.
 The modernization typically includes an upgrade of the ship’s combat systems and warfighting capabilities, its internal distribution systems are upgraded, and allowance is made for future upgrades over the ship’s remaining operational service life.
 Given the size of an aircraft carrier and the number of systems and subsystems it has, an RCOH is extremely complex, costly (several billion dollars), and time-consuming.
 Each RCOH is planned to take 46 months.